 - In 2016, MassCEC announced funding to four organizations that will use clean and efficient energy technologies to lower energy bills for low-income residents and reduce energy costs to operate multi-family affordable housing across the Commonwealth.

 - DOER is continuing its successful work with DHCD to fund renewable thermal projects at state-sponsored public housing.
 These technologies provide up to 20% annual energy savings for the participating housing authorities, thereby reducing energy costs for the state and providing greater access to clean energy for Massachusetts residents that most need this support.

-- Through the Affordable Clean Residential Energy (ACRE) program, DOER and MassCEC will competitively select and fund model delivery methods that provide renewable thermal technologies paired with solar PV to low-income, owner-occupied, single family homes.
+- Through the Affordable Clean Residential Energy (ACRE) program, DOER and MassCEC competitively selected and funded model delivery methods that provided renewable thermal technologies paired with solar PV to low-income, owner-occupied, single family homes.

 - Through Affordable Access Regional Coordination (AARC) Grants, DOER’s Green Communities Division will fund Regional Planning Authorities (RPA) and other public technical assistance organizations to develop programs and provide clean energy training to municipal or community organizations that support low income populations.
 This funding will allow RPAs to increase knowledge of the Commonwealth’s low income residential clean energy programs, expanding the reach of existing successful programs.

 - Through the Zero-Energy Modular Affordable Housing Initiative (ZE-MAHI), DOER will fund programs that demonstrate significant potential improvements in the energy performance of manufactured housing in the Commonwealth through the replacement of existing manufactured homes with new modular zero energy housing.
 This grant opportunity builds on DOER’s successful Pathways to Zero grants for commercial zero-energy buildings.